goOICT/SocialDistance/README.md

 * Pause detection - user can turn off detection in app when not in use.

 ### Roadmap
-* Set your Social Distance.
-High risk users can set thier social distance 'radious' to be more sensitive that the CDC recommended 6 feet, so that they are notified for 'Too Close' app users sooner.
+* **Set your Social Distance** -  High risk users can set thier social distance 'radious' to be more sensitive that the CDC recommended 6 feet, so that they are notified for 'Too Close' app users sooner.
-* Safe Teams - Add users to your 'Safe Team' using secure QR codes for each handset.
+* **Safe Teams** - Add users to your 'Safe Team' using secure QR codes for each handset.
 This allows families who are safely socially distancing together to not recieve notifications of eachothers hansets when they are together, but out in public.
 E.G. A Couple shopping together in a store where all shoppers have the app downloaded and turned on.
 * Employers who deploy this could have option for users to opt in to sending location data for sessions that occured at the workplace if users wanted to contribute to mapping areas in the workplace where social distancing is not possible, per session.
+* **IOS Version** - IOS version is built, and we are working to get this through the Apple Play store now.
+Contact us if you would like a download.

 # Future Versions
 ## Add Contact Tracing